klaytn/klaytn-docs/docs/klaytn/design/transaction-fees/transaction-fees.md

 ## Klaytn's Gas table  <a id="klaytns-gas-table"></a>

 Basically, Klaytn is keeping compatibility with Ethereum.
 So Klaytn's gas table is pretty similar with that of Ethereum.
-But because of the existence of unique features of Klaytn, there are several new constants for those features.
+But there are some features unique to Klaytn that require several new constants.

 {% hint style="success" %}
-NOTE: Since incompatible change, in other words, hard fork introduced in klaytn v1.7.0, gas table has been changed.
+NOTE: With the incompatible change, or the "hard fork" introduced in klaytn v1.7.0, the gas table has been changed.
-If you want a previous document, please refer [previous document](transaction-fees-previous.md)
+If you want the previous document, please refer to [previous document](transaction-fees-previous.md)
 {% endhint %}

 ### Common Fee <a id="common-fee"></a>